 Evan Covello, outgoing president of the Rutgers University Student Assembly (RUSA), gave the third annual State of the Assembly address at Thursday’s RUSA meeting.

-Boris Paskhover is the leading facial plastics and reconstructive surgeon at the Rutgers New Jersey School of Medicine (RNJSM).
+Boris Paskhover is the leading facial plastics and reconstructive surgeon at the Rutgers New Jersey Medical School (RNJMS).
 As a Rutgers alumnus, Paskhover studied at three prestigious graduate universities on his way to becoming a leading facial plastics surgeons.

 Bitcoin is a word that often gets thrown around in business and computing circles, but for many it can be a confusing and strange concept.
-With the digital currency’s total value currently at $50 million and a flurry of social media attention toward it, many people are asking “what is Bitcoin?”
+With the digital currency’s total value currently at $134 billion and a flurry of social media attention toward it, many people are asking “what is Bitcoin?”

 Candidates for president and vice president for the Rutgers University Student Assembly (RUSA) 2018 Spring Election spent Thursday night debating issues at Rutgers and how their platforms would go about fixing them.